Watermouth Castle: Wickenden

 The castle passed through the hands of many short-term owners and property speculators but was at last purchased by Keith Wickenden (1932–1983), a Conservative MP for Dorking South and businessman.
 He was killed in a light aircraft crash near Shoreham Airport in 1983.

 Haines

 Watermouth Castle was purchased from Wickenden in 1977 by Richard L. Haines of Market Deeping, Cambridgeshire and his wife.
 The price paid for the castle and 60 acre was £50,000.
-The castle was turned into an amusement centre, which as of 2012 was run by their two sons Jonathan and Antonie Haines.
+The castle was turned into an amusement centre, which was run by the Haines family (specifically Richard's sons Antonie and Jonathan) until 2023, when the owners of Hobbledown "The Escapade Group" took over the park.

 Current use

 The castle is a tourist attraction open to the public by admission charge.
 Within the Castle, areas include Castle Treasure, Dungeon Labyrinths and The Watershow Extravaganza.
 Its grounds feature nine rides spread across themed areas known as Adventure Land, Merry go Land and Gnome Land.